crowdwave/arniesmtpbufferserver/README.md

 Ideally the web server code doesn't actually talk directly to an SMTP server.
 Instead it should somehow queue/buffer the email for sending.
 This ensures the web page can return to the user as quickly as possible instead of waiting for the SMTP send to actually complete.

 This server is intended for small scale usage - for example a typical web server for a simple SAAS application.
-It may work for large scale email traffic but it's unknown how it would handle such load.
+Large scale email traffic would require parallel sends to the SMTP server.

 Arnie seqentially sends emails - it does not attempt to send email to the SMTP server in parallel.
 It probably could do fairly easily by spawning email send tasks, but SMTP parallelisation was not the goal in writing Arnie.